howardyoung/one-click-hugo-cms/site/content/values/_index.md

       schools everywhere our coffee is grown.
 You can see the communities grow and learn more about coffee farming on our blog.
     imageUrl: /img/about-reinvest-profits.jpg
+  - heading: Direct sourcing
+    text: >
+      We want to truly empower the communities that bring amazing coffee to you.
+      That’s why we reinvest 20% of our profits into farms, local businesses and schools everywhere our coffee is grown.
+You can see the communities grow and learn more about coffee farming on our blog.
+    imageUrl: /img/about-direct-sourcing.jpg
   - heading: New Value
     text: I guess this is a value
     imageUrl: img/illustrations-coffee-gear.svg